 “Really?”
 I was stunned!
 I hugged Leo hard.
 No, you have no idea how big of a deal this is.
 I’m more than a fan.
 James Taylor is an integral part of me and our family.
 Our children were weaned on James Taylor’s music.
 I’ve played and sung his tunes ever since he hit the scene big in 1970 with his Sweet Baby James album which included the ubiquitous classics “Fire and Rain,” “Sweet Baby James” and “Country Road.”

 Brittany delivered Wyatt James at Scripps Hospital La Jolla on May 14, 2010, the same hospital where she and her younger brother James (Jimmy) T. were born.
 In case you were wondering, the “T” is for Tedrow, after his maternal grandfather–I’m not that big a fan.
 Brittany had brought with her to the hospital a DVD of one of the James Taylor Live concerts in Boston which played on a continuous loop on the TV in her room while we anxiously awaited Master Wyatt.
 Shortly after my wife Hilary and I got to the hospital, Mr. Taylor began playing Brittany’s favorite song of his.
 As he started the second verse Hilary erupted into tears, with Brittany, her husband Ryan and me close behind.
 Thereafter, one of us would fast forward through Long Ago And Far Away.
 [This will be explained later in the story]

 On August 8, 2008, another Friday, Hilary, Brittany and I went to dinner with the Buties to Fidel’s Little Mexico, an immensely popular local Mexican restaurant in Solana Beach.
 Our son Jimmy would have joined us, but he got a late start on his drive from his cottage in Laurel Canyon (near Hollywood), living his dream as a professional writer.
 Not surprisingly, traffic sucked.
 As we finished dinner my sister and I made a plan to go on a hike early the next morning and, after that, we’d all get together with Jimmy at the beach.

+THE JAMES WALL.
 A couple of months after Leo re-gifted the guitar to me, I proudly hung it in my law office in downtown San Diego.
 It’s a great conversation piece.
 I’ve got to believe not too many real estate lawyers have a guitar adorning a wall in their office, and every visitor is, without fail, drawn to the writing on the guitar, “James Taylor, really?” and I tell them the story.
 The guitar is beside some framed photographs, two of which I had placed on the ‘James wall’ in 2007.
 One is of Jimmy, the baby of the family, taken by me in 1993 on a vacation in Colorado.
 We and some wranglers from the dude ranch where we were staying had ridden horses up the side of a mountain to an abandoned silver mine.
 There was old, decaying, mining equipment strewn everywhere including a half caved-in pick-up truck of an early 1950s vintage.
 Jimmy, age 10, is sitting on the front right wheel cover decked out in cowboy hat, shirt and boots, the snow capped Continental Divide rising in the back round.
 The red hewed pickup was shot full of bullet holes, all of the windows long ago blown out.

 This has always been one of my favorite photos of Jimmy.